-I came to work in the University in 2000, at the Centre for Census and Survey Research (CCSR).
-In 2003, I went to Birmingham University for a lectureship but came back again in 2007 to join the Institute for Social Change (ISC).
-With the merger of the CCSR and the ISC into the Cathie Marsh Institute of Social Research (CMIST) in Auguest 2014, I am now in both Sociology and CMIST.
+I came to work in the University in 2000 as a Research Fellow, at the Centre for Census and Survey Research (CCSR).
+In 2003, I went to Birmingham University for a lectureship but came back again in 2007 to join the Institute for Social Change (ISC) as Professor of Sociology.
+With the merger of the CCSR and the ISC into the Cathie Marsh Institute of Social Research (CMI) in August 2014, I am now in both Sociology and CMI.

-I am on the editorial board of Social Inclusion and I am a member of the ESRC Peer Review College.
-I am a frequent reviewer for sociology journals and for research councils in Britain and other countries.
-I teach the PGT module on Social Capital and Social Change.
-I am the Director of the PGR Programme for the Applied Social Research (ASR) at the CMIST.
+I was a founding member, and I still serve on the Editorial Board, of the Social Inclusion journal.
+I am also on the Editorial Board of Research in Social Stratificationi and Mobility (RSSM), the official journal of RC28.
+I was on the Editorial Board of Sociology.
+I am a member of the ESRC Peer Review College and I serve as a reviewer for the national funding bodies in some other countries.
+I teach an undergraduate module on Social Change in China, and a PGT module on Social Capital and Social Change.
+I am the Director of the PGR Programme for the Applied Social Research (ASR) at the CMI.

 I supervise PhD theses on social mobility, social capital, employment, education, ethnicity and related areas in social stratification.